 - What Happened?
 If the facts are in dispute, the Response Team’s final report will include their best understanding of what happened.
 If the facts are not in dispute, the Response Team’s final report will include the written complaint and any clarifying notes obtained through subsequent conversations.

 - How Should QVS Respond?
-Whether or not the Response Team determines that harassment or discrimination has occured, they will recommend action to repair harm and set the foundation for healthy community.
-If the Response Team concludes that discrimination or harassment has occured, they will discern the appropriate action to hold people accountable.
+Whether or not the Response Team determines that harassment or discrimination has occurred, they will recommend action to repair harm and set the foundation for healthy community.
+If the Response Team concludes that discrimination or harassment has occurred, they will discern the appropriate action to hold people accountable.